MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-email-overview.md

 | Base commands | Esc | Cancel operation. |

 ## How to use email templates
 Email templates provide multiple benefits.
-Using email templates save users time and allows you to create consistent professional preformatted email messages agents can quickly use when communicating to customers.
+Using email templates saves users time and allows you to create consistent, professional, preformatted email messages you can use when communicating to customers.

 ### How to insert an email template
-Use the normal insert template when you have an email template created that you want to use.

-You can insert the normal insert template while composing an email by:
+If you already have a template create, to insert a template:

-1. Selecting **Insert Template** on the command bar.
+1. On the command bar, select **Insert Template**.

    A list of available **Email templates** will display in a window displaying existing templates.

-2. You can see templates of a particular language by selecting a language from the **Language** list.
-To see templates of a different locale, select a language from the **Language** list.
+2. To see templates of a particular language, select a language from the **Language** list.
 The templates are loaded as per the selected language.

 3. You can either **search** for a template or browse through the list and select it.
 The search does not support regular expressions and it works on the template name only.